Skip Navigation

 • Long, seed-filled pods

-The list of poisonous plants on this website does not necessarily include every poisonous plant that is known or that might be found in a home or yard.
-Also, the plants are listed by common or scientific name but might be known to you by other names.
-The University of Kansas Health System does not advise eating any of the plants listed on this website.
+The list of poisonous plants on this Web site does not necessarily include every poisonous plant that is known or that might be found in a home or yard.
+The University of Kansas Hospital does not advise eating any of the plants on this web site.
 We discourage the use of any of these plants for self medication.
-The information on this site is taken from literature, and the degree of reliability is unknown.
-In case of accidental exposure or ingestion, contact the Poison Control Center 1-800-222-1222.
+The information on this site is taken from the literature, and the degree of reliability is unknown.
+In case of accidental exposure or ingestion, contact the Poison Center 1-800-222-1222.